aartum/FlureeImoplementationAIAO/README.md

 3.  **Insert**: This keyword specifies what you wish to achieve with this transaction.
 Each entity you insert should be placed after "insert": in between a set of curly brackets {}.
 If you are adding more than one entity you simply add another set of curly brackets and place a comma after the previous entity.

     - Each entity/node requires an "@id" which can uniquely identify it in this particular ledger.
-Because there is no other Bob in this entity we use the "@id": "Bob", Bob is not found in the example.org vocabulary, thus he does not use the prefix "ex:".
+Because there is no other Bob in this entity we simply use the "@id": "Bob", Bob is not found in the example.org vocabulary, thus he does not use the prefix "ex:".

-    - We can give each entity properties for example, name, age, marital status, employment status etc. The example.org vocabulary has a property for age, name and worksWith and a class for Farmer.
+    - We can give each entity properties for example, name, age, marital status, employment status etc. Provided the example.org vocabulary has a property for age, name and worksWith and also a class for Farmer.
 We can assign these properties to Bob.

 ## RDF vocabulary examples in JSON-LD: